3DGenomes/TADbit/doc/source/tutorial/tutorial_1_general.rst

 -------------------------

-In order to avoid having to calculate TAD positions each time, TADBit allows to save and load Chromosome objects, with all the associated experiments.
+In order to avoid having to calculate TAD positions each time, TADbit allows to save and load Chromosome objects, with all the associated experiments.
 To save a Chromosome object:

 .. code:: python